icidasset/icidasset/src/Writings/minimize-flaws.md

 Functional code is also incredibly easy to refactor, this goes hand in hand with the prevention of runtime exceptions.
 It's easy to refactor because, take for example, records. **Whenever we add or change a field from a record, the compiler tells us where we still have to add or change that field.**

-For this example, Elm will tell us that our makeAttributes function should return a record of the type `Attributes`, but that it currently is returning a record without the `easy` field.
-So if we then just add that 'easy' field, makeAttributes will return something of the type 'Attributes'.
+For this example, Elm will tell us that our <x-cl-6>makeAttributes</x-cl-6> function should return a record of the type <x-cl-2>Attributes</x-cl-2>, but that it currently is returning a record without the `easy` field.
+So if we then just add that `easy` field, <x-cl-6>makeAttributes</x-cl-6> will return something of the type <x-cl-2>Attributes</x-cl-2>.
 Problem solved!

 > You just can't miss any spots to fill in or update, so you no longer need to think about those things.
 You can refactor without the additional stress.
 More time to focus on the important pieces of the puzzle